 Upon leaving school Rehema was supported by her sponsors to continue her studies and she has now graduated from a course at a Health Institute and has started working as a Medical Laboratory Technician.

 Mary and her family live in Kawangware, an informal settlement in Nairobi, Kenya.

 The living conditions in Mary’s home are very difficult and most of Mary’s older siblings are already living on the streets as their parents struggled to provide for the family.
 Through International Needs Kenya, Mary’s family are receiving support and Mary was found a sponsor.
 Mary is now able to attend school, and Mary’s teachers are impressed by her quick progress.

 Lydia from Uganda

 “My name is Lydia and I am the 8th born in the family of 10 children.
 My parents are subsistence farmers and when I was young they always struggled to send us to school.
 I was enrolled for sponsorship with International Needs Uganda and in 2003, while in primary year three, I was sponsored.”

 Through her sponsorship, Lydia was able to complete School and go to University to study.
 She now works with sponsored children with International Needs Uganda, and is also able to support her sister to go to school too.

-Maria and her Brother Joshua from Ghana
+Maria and Joshua from Ghana

 Growing up, Maria and Joshua were looked after by their Mother who worked hard to provide for them.
 Very sadly, when Maria was 9 years old, her mother passed away so they moved to live with their Aunt.
 She gladly took them into her home, but she already had five children of her own so could not afford to keep Maria and Joshua in school.